 If the report is accepted, evidenced by the return receipt, the reporter may use the receipt to claim protection from administrative action by CASA for the contravention.
 The reporter may claim protection once every 5 years.
 Protection from administrative action covers protection from CASA using the reported contravention to vary, suspend or cancel a civil aviation authorisation.
 If an infringement notice is issued the reporter is not required to pay the penalty in the infringement notice and the notice is taken to be withdrawn.

 To be eligible for acceptance under ASRS, the report must be about the reporter's own contravention.
 The report must be submitted to the ATSB, in writing, no later than 10 days following the contravention.
-The reporting form [PDF: 156KB] can be accessed by following the link provided below.
-A version of the form that can be filled out online will be available soon.
-Guidelines for submitting a report can be accessed at ASRS Reporting Guidelines [PDF: 29KB].
+The reporting form can be accessed by following the link provided below.

 In addition to providing protection from administrative action, the reports, while protecting the reporter's identity, may also be used to: